emilyburnett2003/LionHelp/README.md

 - To view all reviews of a single vendor based on their id number: `/reviews/{vendor_id}`

 ## To Test Locally
+- To execute RSpec tests, run `bundle exec rspec`
-- To test user stories through Cucumber: run the following `bundle exec rspec`
+- To execute user stories through Cucumber, run `bundle exec cucumber`
+- Note: These commands need to run in the project's directory.